noct-lang/noct/spec/noct-spec.rst

 An interface type is a user declared type, which does not hold data by itself, but imposes requirements for any type that wants to implement it.

+Interfaces can only be declared in the module's scope, meaning they cannot be nested inside other declarations

 There are 3 types of interfaces:

 .. code-block::